-Refer to Figures 4-11 and 4-12 for reference to the numbered parts in the disassembly below.
+Refer to Figure 4-4 for reference to the numbered parts in the procedures below.

-- 1. Remove all liquid from the pump. - 2.
-Remove the four (4) 3/8" X 4" bolts (#19) from the cover. (#2) - Remove the cover.
-In some cases, light tapping with a plastic or wooden mallet on the outside diameter of the cover may be required to loosen it from the motor bracket.
+- Remove all liquid from the pump.
+Air blown through the pump will remove the fluid quickly. - Remove the two (2) Nuts (#20) and the two (2) 3/8" X 4" Bolts (#19) from the Cover (#2).
+On stainless steel models, remove the four (4) Nuts (#20). - Remove the cover (#2).
+In some cases light tapping with a plastic or wooden mallet on the outside diameter of the cover may be required to loosen it from the motor bracket.
 Care should be taken if a screwdriver is needed to pry between the cover and motor bracket.
-Damage to the "O" ring (#7) and/or impeller can result. - 4.
-Remove the impeller (#11), refer to Figure 4-7.
+Damage to the "O" Ring (#7) and/or impeller can result. - 4.
+Remove the Impeller (#11).
+Refer to Figure 4-1.
 The impeller is a slip fit and, under normal conditions, can be removed by gently tapping on the end of the shaft sleeve with a mallet.
-Leave the impeller key (#23) in place.
+Leave the Impeller Key (#23) in place.

 Striking the sleeve too hard could damage the seat or rotating element.